« Overwhelming climaxes3) Ability to cope under pressure (Essential criteria) »

 I texted Kirsty.
 "I'm sorry to ask you this but I was just wondering if you might be able to led me £10 until tomorrow.
 It's just that I'm hosting the book group tonight and I haven't got anything to give them to eat."
 Lying a bit.

-Kirsty shook her head gave me a tenner.
+Kirsty shook her head as she gave me a tenner.
 I enjoyed making the food, talking to myself with the luxury of no-one else in the house.
 I laid out the table with cutlery and crockery.
 It looked attractive and colourful.
 Blue fairy lights over the fireplace, tea lights in frosted purple glasses.
 "This looks cosy," said Niall as he walked in, which made me have a little swell of pride as a host.
 They woofed the food, another compliment.
 Hardly anything left.
 The book was my choice, as host, so we discussed William H Gass's Omensetter's Luck which I first came across from its enthusiastic advocacy on An und für sich

 2 comments